sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 * are maintained separately by its vendor.
 * no reason to be changed frequently once added as a dependency, except to update it to a later version, at which point we can re-build on-demand.
 * is a common library used by possibly multiple applications.
-* eg: jQuery, Angular, reactjs etc
+* eg: lodash, jQuery, Angular, reactjs etc

 With the above strategy, within a project's lifetime, we'd be changing and re-building the application code much, much more frequently than we'd need to rebuild the vendor code.